raganwald-deprecated/homoiconic/2013/01/this.md

   //=> true
 ```

-When You call a function with `call`, you set the context by passing it in as the first parameter.
+When you invoke a function with `call`, you set the context by passing it in as the first parameter.
 Other arguments are passed to the function in the normal manner.
 Much hilarity can result from `call` shenanigans like this:

 ```javascript
 var a = [1,2,3],